LED strip light: Design

 The most common PCB designs use multiple parallel circuits consisting of passive dropper resistors in series with a certain number of LED SMDs, to operate at a certain current and power level with the expected input voltage.
 This design is referred to as constant-voltage and is rather sensitive to small variations in input voltage and to the voltage drop that occurs along long lengths of strip when driven from a single power input.
 Alternative design is the "constant current" design where each parallel circuit of several SMDs includes a small integrated circuit to provide a fixed current to that group of LEDs, within a wide range of applied voltages.
 This allows the strip to operate at the same power level and brightness along its entire length, or with some variation in the driver voltage.

 Any customizations require an LED controller to adjust brightness, color, or individual LED activity.
 This can be done with an included controller or customized with a microcontroller.

-'Neon' or 'flex' LED tape refers to LED tape constructed in such a way to emulate neon lights.
+LED strips can also be used to resemble the appearance of traditional neon lights.
 The LED tape is embedded on the side of a silicone filled, plastic C-channel; the silicone both diffuses the light from the LED tape and directs it out to one side, 90 degrees to the direction the SMD LEDs face.
 This design allows the lights to be bent in what appears to be the opposite direction to how regular LED tape can be bent, allowing one to spell words and create pictures with it much like neon signs.

+Models

+The following is a list of common LED strip models.
+The IC Control Unit is the "resolution" of control, or the smallest number of LEDs that can be individually controlled in the strip.

+Controllers and software

+Addressable LED strips interface with many different controllers and software depending on the application.
+Hobbyists may use open-source software with microcontrollers, while professionals may utilize dedicated controllers which use the DMX communication protocol.
+Some commonly used open-source softwares include FastLED, WLED, and Arduino.
+Microcontrollers commonly used for this include ESP32, ESP8266, Arduino, and Raspberry Pi.